-There are people who ask: Isn’t it un-christian to go no contact?
-Didn’t Jesus tells us to love our enemies?
-These people need to take into account everything Jesus says.
-He also said liars are from their father the devil.
-It’s not Christian to lie, cheat and use other people.
+Some people say Jesus tells us to love our enemies to say this includes abusers.
+Such people need to take into account everything Jesus says.
+He also says liars are from their father the devil.
+He warned the devil to get behind him.
+Jesus never permitted abusers to continue harming others.

-Jesus told his friends to leave a house where they are unwanted and kick the dust off their feet, he was permitting us to go no contact.
+When Jesus told his friends to leave a house where they are unwanted and kick the dust off their feet, he was permitting us to go no contact.
 If we are unwanted even within our own family, isn’t it better to leave, than to stay and fight?
-For some people going no contact is simply turning the other cheek and walking away from a fight.
+To go no contact is merely turning the other cheek and walking away from a fight.

-If you have been in an ongoing, abusive situation of any kind, healthy anger might include going no contact.
-It might not be forever, but it should continue until both parties can respect each other.
-When our family members are put on low or no contact they have options–
+If you’ve been in an ongoing, abusive situation of any kind, healthy anger might include going no contact.
+No contact doesn’t have to be forever, but it should continue until both parties can respect each other.
+When we put our family members on low or no contact they have several options–

-2. They can continue with the same lies and behavior
+- They can continue the same lies and behavior

-4. They can call us up and ask us what they can do to repair the relationship
+- They can call us up and ask us how to repair the relationship

-Wherever we are in the process, the sooner we stop bargaining and leave denial, the sooner we get in touch with our healthy anger, the less we might be depressed and the sooner we can accept that yes, we came from a dysfunctional family, but we are taking control of our own lives we start a healing journey.
+Wherever we are in the process, the sooner we stop bargaining and leave denial, the sooner we can get in touch with our healthy anger and the less we might be depressed.
+The sooner we can accept that yes, we came from a dysfunctional family, but we are taking control of our own lives we start a healing journey.
 When we decide who stays and who goes, we gain our life back, and we are no longer victims.